vintlang/vintlang/repl/docs/en/for.md

 # For Loops in vint

-For loops are a fundamental control structure in vint, used for iterating over iterable objects such as strings, arrays, and dictionaries.
+For loops are a ffuncmental control structure in vint, used for iterating over iterable objects such as strings, arrays, and dictionaries.
 This page covers the syntax and usage of for loops in vint, including key-value pair iteration, and the use of break and continue statements.

 ## Basic Syntax
 To create a for loop, use the kwa keyword followed by a temporary identifier (such as i or v) and the iterable object.
 Enclose the loop body in curly braces {}.
 Here's an example with a string: